 The list also proved its limitations as a lot of people on linked-in already started to ask for clarifications.
 Assuming that someone really fixes the list's "bugs" as feedback is received, discussed and changes agreed on, probably endless iterations will be needed.

-As for the relevance of asking somebody these questions, as the present list can be found in one book (Modern Perl), if anyone really wants to fool the examiner can do it by just reading this quite small book.
-Even easier, any perl wannabe can find now the list on the internet and can prepare the answers for potential future interviews, fooling the examiner.
+As for the relevance of asking somebody these questions, as the present list's answers can be found in only one book (Modern Perl), if anyone really wants to fool the examiner can do it by just reading this quite small book.
+Even easier, any perl wannabe can find now the list on the internet and can prepare the answers for potential future interviews.